 2) I let my illustrations to do most of my storytelling.
 But I think certain art styles are better suited to tell certain kinds of stories.
 So I change my art style to better tell each particular story.

-With that said I want to talk about my inspiration for my newest picture book.
-The initial idea for my new book was a simple thought experiment: I wanted to see what would happen when an anthropomorphic animal character (that is, an animal character who walks and talks and lives very much like a human) got in touch with his true animal nature and became wild.
+With that said I want to talk about my inspiration for my picture book Mr. Tiger Goes Wild.
+The initial idea for the book was a simple thought experiment: I wanted to see what would happen when an anthropomorphic animal character (that is, an animal character who walks and talks and lives very much like a human) got in touch with his true animal nature and became wild.

 I began by studying how other authors and artists handled anthropomorphism.
 I read countless children’s books that involved animal characters, books like Watership Down, Animal Farm and The Story of Babar.
 I also studied animated films for ideas.
 I grew up loving classic Disney films like The Jungle Book, Robin Hood and Fantasia, films that did interesting things with anthropomorphism, and so I returned to those films in my search for inspiration.
 And I pored over books like The Illusion of Life, which discusses the entire Disney animation process, from initial ideas through development, production, and even post-production.

 Disney artists like Eyvind Earle and Mary Blair were master illustrators.
 Their jobs were to design the look and feel of characters and of scenes and of entire animated films.
 Their modernist style led me to other mid-century illustrators such as Charley Harper, Roger Duvoisin, Leonard Weisgard, and the team of Alice and Martin Provensen (who both happened to have backgrounds in animation).